 - And install Visual Studio and the SSIS projects extension for the package development.

-To start the tutorial and import a CSV file into a SQL Server table with SSIS, follow this first step.
-Start by downloading the file used in the example and creating the target table of customers.
+Indeed, to start the tutorial and import a CSV file into a SQL Server table with SSIS, you must follow this first step.
+Simply start by downloading the file used in the example and then create the target table of customers.
 The Customers_Data.csv file contains 49 rows, consisting of one header row and 48 rows of automatically generated data.

 The purpose of this package is to import the 48 rows from the text file into the SQL Server customers table without errors.
 The creation code of the table is available here.
 Execute the code in an exercise or development database with SSMS.